 When visiting Holy Cross, you’ll see and meet a variety of people connecting and welcoming you to God’s house.
-We have a more traditional worship at 8:15 a.m. and a more contemporary worship service at 11:00 a.m.
+We have a more traditional worship at 8:30 am and a more contemporary worship service at 11 am.
 Both will reveal the Word of God in ways that are memorable and relevant to what you are going through each day.
-Beyond worship Holy Cross is a group of people committed to serving our Northwest Dallas community and making it a better place to live, work, and go to school.
-We do not exist only for the benefits of our members but to extend God’s love to all we come into contact with.
+Beyond worship, Holy Cross is a group of people committed to serving our Northwest Dallas community and making it a better place to live, work, and go to school.
+We do not exist only for the benefits of our members but to extend God’s love to all with whom we come into contact.

 What kind of people come to Holy Cross Church?

-At Holy Cross you will find all kinds of people.
-The soccer mom, the business man, the student, the person in a suit and the person in a tank top and flip flops all come together and realize we all have one thing in common.
+At Holy Cross, you will find all kinds of people.
+The soccer mom, the business man, the student, the person in a suit, and the person in a tank top and flip flops all come together and realize we all have one thing in common.
 We are all sinners in need of a Savior and that Savior is Jesus Christ.
 Spiritually speaking, you will encounter people who are all in different places in their spiritual journey.
-Some are exploring the Christian faith for the first time; others are returning and others have spent most of their lives in church.
+Some are exploring the Christian faith for the first time; others are returning; others have spent most of their lives in church.